 Agata Smogorzewska, M.D., Ph.D.

 Throughout its lifetime, a cell's DNA is under constant metabolic and environmental assault leading to damage.
 Left unchecked, the resulting genome instability initiates cancer and other age-related disorders.
-Using Fanconi anemia as a backdrop for understanding aging and cancer, Dr. Smogorzewska's research aims to elucidate pathways that prevent cancer development, with a specific focus on those that repair DNA and those that induce permanent growth arrest in response to cellular stress.
+By studying rare genetic diseases, Dr. Smogorzewska's research aims to elucidate pathways that prevent cancer development, with a specific focus on those that repair DNA and those that induce permanent growth arrest in response to cellular stress.

 Fanconi anemia is a recessive syndrome characterized by developmental abnormalities, bone marrow failure and cancer predisposition.
-Unlike healthy individuals, patients with Fanconi anemia are extremely susceptible to DNA crosslinking agents such as cisplatin and mitomycin C. Dr. Smogorzewska uses this background to understand the cellular processes that repair DNA.
-In particular, her research aims to understand the regulation and activity of the proteins known to be mutated in the Fanconi anemia pathway; identify factors that promote survival in Fanconi anemia cells in the setting of crosslink dam-age; discover and mechanistically study new components of pathways responsible for mitomycin C (MMC) resistance in human cells; and study the mechanism of senescence induction in human cells and its involvement in tumor suppression and cancer treatment responses.
+Unlike healthy individuals, patients with Fanconi anemia are extremely susceptible to DNA crosslinking agents such as cisplatin and mitomycin C (MMC).
+Dr. Smogorzewska's research aims to understand the regulation and activity of the proteins known to be mutated in the Fanconi anemia pathway; identify factors that promote survival in Fanconi anemia cells in the setting of crosslink damage; discover and mechanistically study new components of pathways responsible for MMC resistance in human cells; and study the mechanism of senescence induction in human cells and its involvement in tumor suppression and cancer treatment responses.

 In recent work, the Smogorzewska lab studied two patients from the International Fanconi anemia registry (IFAR) — started at Rockefeller University by Arleen Auerbach in 1982 — with typical clinical features of Fanconi anemia including bone marrow failure and cancer predisposition.
 Mutations in SLX4 gene were identified in both patients.
 SLX4 is a large scaffold protein, which interacts with multiple nucleases, including XPF, MUS81 and SLX1.
 Together with SLX1, SLX4 forms a Holliday junction resolvase, and interactions with the other nucleases are important for DNA damage repair.
 Current studies focus on the mechanism of function of SLX4 and the associated proteins.
 Dr. Smogorzewska is also identifying other Fanconi genes using whole exome sequencing, with the ultimate goal of understanding how all of the components of the Fanconi anemia pathway ensure genome stability during DNA replication and how they suppress cancer.